IRA stands for Individual Retirement Account. There are different types of IRAs based on employment status, income, and taxes.

 5. SIMPLE IRA.
 SIMPLE is an acronym for Savings Incentive Match Plan for Employees.
 It allows employees and employers to contribute to a Traditional IRA that’s set up for the employee.

-It’s designed for small businesses who are getting started and aren’t sponsoring a retirement plan.
+It’s designed for small businesses that are getting started and aren’t sponsoring a retirement plan.

 The employer is required to contribute each year, which can be matching up to 3% of an employee’s compensation or 2% non-elective contribution for each eligible employee.